Sanjaykrishnan7/Holistic-Vitality-and-Tracking-Initiative/README.md

 # Holistic Vitality and Tracking System

-A final-year engineering project to monitor soldier health and location in real-time using embedded systems, machine learning, and web technologies.
+A final-year engineering project to monitor health and location in real-time using embedded systems, machine learning, and web technologies.

 # Key Features
 - Real-time GPS and health parameter tracking (heart rate, temperature, motion)